Operation Royal Flush: Operation

 Royal Flush was planned in April 1944 by Ronald Wingate, deputy controller of the LCS.
 His theory was based on the idea that the Allied nations might rely on forms of help from neutral countries after any invasions.
 Having seen the implementation of Operation Graffham and with the deceptions aimed at Scandinavia and the Mediterranean, he chose Sweden, Turkey and Spain as the targets.
 For Sweden, that was the continuation of Graffham, with demands from the Americans, British and Soviets for the Germans to be denied access to the country after an Allied invasion of Norway.
 In the case of Turkey, that was built on existing pressure, which was applied from the outset of the war, to join the Allied nations.

 In Turkey, the plan called for diplomatic pressure on 8 June 1944, after the Normandy landings, to allow the Allied forces access to Turkey to stage an invasion of Greece (in support of the story of Zeppelin).
-At the same timem the Soviets would make a similar request of Bulgaria.
+At the same time the Soviets would make a similar request of Bulgaria.
 However, it was agreed that risked a pre-emptive invasion of Turkey by German forces.
 Instead, the Allies took advantage of German warships being permitted in June access to Turkish territorial waters to transit to the Aegean Sea.
 A complaint to the Turkish government emphasised the Allies' interest in the Balkans and that they did not wish to see the Germans reinforcing the region.

 On 3 June, Spain was approached by the US ambassador with a request to use Spanish ports for evacuating the wounded after landings in southern France.
 Originally, the plan had been to request access for the purposes of staging the initial invasion.
 However, that was toned down in light of historical resistance to any foreign occupation of Spanish soil, as well as the implausibility of invading France via the Pyrenees.
 On 5 June, the British ambassador reinforced the request, and after some discussion, the Spanish government agreed but only after an invasion had occurred and under the supervision of the Red Cross.
 To emphasise the change in objective, the Allies followed that up with Operation Ferdinand, which threatened an invasion in Italy.